 How can you check, update or change the information we are holding?

 Upon receipt of your written request and once you provide us with enough information to allow us to identify you, we will disclose the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information please write to FDCA Privacy Officer, PO Box 571 Gosford NSW 2250.
 Telephone 1800 658 699.

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 We do not charge for providing access to personal information.
 In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.

 What happens if you want to complain?

-Your complaint will be considered by us by our internal complaints resolution process and we will try to respond with a decision within 45 days of you making the complaint.
+Your complaint will be considered by our internal complaints resolution process and we will respond to you as soon as practicable of you making the complaint.